ichard26/blackbench/docs/tasks_and_targets.md

 Blackbench comes with tasks and targets.
 Tasks represent a specific task Black has do during formatting, and come with a specific template.
-Targets are the actual files Black is run against to gauge performance.
+Targets are the actual files Black (or more specifically the task's template / code which calls the relevant Black APIs) is run against to gauge performance.
 Together they create benchmarks that are ran using [pyperf](https://pypi.org/project/pyperf).

 Why not just ship ready-to-go benchmark scripts instead?
 Well, there's a few issues with